brianhhuynh38/CSC481-581-GameEngine/ReadMe.md

 There is a `config.ini` file where certain variables can be modified and customized:
  - Resolution
  - Gravity
+ - Network Type: (1 = Client-To-Server, 2 = Peer-to-Peer)

 As of Homework 2, this implementation uses a multiproject setup within the solution.
 Right click the solution in the solution explorer, then add the `NetworkServer` project to add to the solution.
-The GameEngine project acts as the Client to the server, so it can be executed multiple times to create multiple clients.
+The `GameEngine` project acts as the Client to the server, so it can be executed multiple times to create multiple clients.

-Right click on the GameEngine -> Debug -> Start New Instance in order to create another client.
+Right click on the `GameEngine -> Debug -> Start New Instance` in order to create another client.

 ## Controls